Quantum Walker in Presence of a Moving Detector: Results

-The exponent $\alpha$ here has been observed to be $2$ for any fixed $s$.
+The exponent $\alpha$ here has been observed to be nearly equal to $2$ for any fixed $s$.
 However, for large hopping $s$, small $n$ affects the system to a lower degree and therefore the ratio stays close to $1$ even for large $n$.
 This effect is more prominent for higher $s$ but we have not shown it here.
 The collapsed data are shown in the insets of Fig. \ref{ff0_sat_vs_n}.
 Therefore, it may be written that for large $n$

+As the initial position of the detector $x_D$ is more towards right (means the value of $x_D$ is increased), the walk remains unaffected for longer times.
+Therefore, $\left(\frac{f_{ns}}{f_{\infty}}\right)_{sat}$ should increase with $x_D$.
+It is also clear that with increase in number of detection $n$, the walk gets affected increasingly and $\left(\frac{f_{ns}}{f_{\infty}}\right)_{sat}$ should decrease with $n$.
+However, the exact scaling behaviour of Eq. \ref{eq} is not obvious.
 It should be mentioned that there is a certain number of detections $n^*$ for each fixed $x_D$ and $s$ beyond which $\left(\frac{f_{ns}}{f_{\infty}}\right)_{sat}$ can never attend $1$.
-The plot of $n^{*}$ against $x_D$ shows linear fit as observed in Fig. \ref{nstar_n}.
-This supports the nature observed in variation of $\frac{f_{ns}}{f_{\infty}}$ against $t$.
+The plot of $n^{*}$ against $x_D$ shows power law fit as observed in Fig. \ref{nstar_n}.
+This variation pf $n^*$ supports the nature observed in variation of $\frac{f_{ns}}{f_{\infty}}$ against $t$.
 This is already indicated in Fig. \ref{ff0_nD1S} as for small $n$ if we can wait for sufficiently long time, the system can qualitatively approach IW but not in case of large $n$.